Albuquerque Dentist Shares Teeth Whitening Methods

 What is the Best Way to Whiten My Teeth?

-The short answer to this question is that treatments from your Albuqueque, NM dentist are the safest and most effective.
+The short answer to this question is that treatments from your Albuqueque dentist are the safest and most effective.
 But this does not necessarily mean that they are the right whitening treatment for everyone.

 The yellowing of teeth happens for different reasons.
 Enamel, the outer surface of a tooth, is naturally white and disguises the more yellow, inner layer of tooth known as dentin.
 The color of teeth is influenced by enamel thickness (which can have a genetic component and can be altered by poor oral hygiene habits) and everyday habits such as drinking coffee or tea or using tobacco.

-If you brush properly and visit your dentist routinely, enamel stains should be relatively easy to keep at bay.
+If you brush properly and visit Dr. Bao routinely, enamel stains should be relatively easy to keep at bay.
 However, be wary of toothpastes that advertise as having a whitening component which, by nature, are abrasive to the tooth surface and can actually wear down enamel over time.
 Obviously this can have the reverse effect on teeth by accelerating the yellowing process.

 The most direct and effective way to change the color of your teeth is to alter the shade of the dentin.
 In order to do this, special chemicals are needed that penetrate the enamel and saturate the dentin.
-Products like Whitestrips that adhere to your teeth may do the job, but your dentist can offer a personalized solution that is much more effective.
+Products like Whitestrips that adhere to your teeth may do the job, but Dr. Bao can offer a personalized solution that is much more effective.

 In order for whitening chemicals to be most effective, they must be in contact with teeth for at least 20 minutes.
 This can be problematic, though, because many whitening chemicals can damage the delicate gum tissue in the mouth.